-The Tibetans of Pakistan need to know that their true identity can only be found through knowing Jesus Christ.
+The Balti people need to know that their true identity can only be found through knowing Jesus Christ.

 The disputed Kashmir region forms the southeastern border of Baltistan.
-Consequently, the whole region has generally been closed to foreign travelers for a number of years, which has prevented missions work among the Tibetans.
-Prayer is the key to seeing them reached with the Gospel.
+Consequently, the whole region has generally been closed to foreign travelers for a number of years, which has prevented missions work among them.
+This region is always in danger of skirmishes between Pakistan and India.

-* Ask God to send medical teams and humanitarian aid workers to minister to the Tibetans of Pakistan.
+Ask God to send medical teams and humanitarian aid workers to minister to the Balti of Pakistan.

 A displayed zero can mean true zero, a very small rounded number or sometimes unknown.
 Blanks mean an unknown value.